paulorsfaria/42_Fractol_Resources/README.md

 ___
 ### Curiosities of the Complex Plane

 There are regions in the complex plane where if you ever so slightly adjust that seed value, it can completely change which of the five true roots a given dot ends up landing on.
-We saw some for shadowing of this kind of chaos when discussing intuitions related to the real graph and certain the problematic sequences of guesses.
-But visualizing this on the comp+lx planes trully shines a light on how unpredictable this business of root finding really can be, and how there is an infinity of initial values where this sort of unpredictability can arise.
+We had a glimpse of this kind of chaos when discussing intuitions related to the real graph and certain the problematic sequences of guesses.
+But visualizing this on the complex planes truly shines a light on how unpredictable this business of root finding really can be, and how there is an infinity of initial values where this sort of unpredictability can arise.

 Chaos happens at the boundaries between regions.